arnav-patil-12/dijkstra-algorithm/README.md

 > 5. Repeat steps 2-4 to choose a new current vertex until all vertices are visited.
 > 6. We are left with the shortest path from the source to each vertex.

-NOTE: This version of the algorithm does not provide the shortest path from the source to a given vertex.
+NOTE: This version of the algorithm does not provide the shortest path from the source to a given vertex, only the shortest distance from a given point to every other point on the graph.
 However, we will add this functionality to our code later.

+TO BE ADDED: example run-through (same as w3), python code documentation, updates?